 On iOS, MapboxGeocoder.swift, MapboxDirections.swift, and MapboxStatic.swift provide interfaces to the Mapbox Geocoding, Directions, and Static APIs.

 For installation instructions, API documentation, and code examples, please visit each platform's respective documentation pages:

-The Mapbox Navigation SDKs are built on top of the Mapbox Directions API and provide all of the logic necessary to implement a navigation experience in your app.
+Built on top of the Mapbox Directions API, the Mapbox Navigation SDKs provide all the logic necessary to implement a navigation experience in your app.
 The Mapbox Navigation SDKs include critical features like:

 - Drop-in turn-by-turn navigation UI.